Pope limits public blessings to help against virus spread

 Italy has adopted a piecemeal approach to protective measures, balancing the imperative to reduce contact with the necessity of continuing economic activity.
 The government shut down schools through March 15 nationwide and advocated remote working, but reopened museums, which had been closed in the north, with the one-meter rule being enforced.
 Cinemas and theaters in the north remain closed.

-Malta’s health minister on Saturday confirmed the first case, a 12-year-old girl of Italian origin who lives in Malta and is believed to have contracted the virus after she and her family visited northern Italy recently.
-All four had self-quarantined upon their return to Malta and were transferred to an isolated section of Malta’s main public hospital.
+Malta’s health officials on Saturday confirmed the country’s first cases, a 12-year-old girl of Italian origin and her parents, all living in Malta, who are believed to have contracted the virus after visiting northern Italy recently.
+The family, which includes another daughter, had self-quarantined upon their return to Malta and all were transferred to an isolated section of Malta’s main public hospital.
+Malta heath authorities said they are the only three who so far tested positive among 181 people who traveled abroad and exhibited symptoms.

 Maltese authorities also announced that MSC Cruises had agreed that the MSC Opera would not enter its port due to coronavirus fears generated by ‘’misleading information given by a local media outlet through a story riddled with partial truths and erroneous details.’’